WebDevStudios/constant-contact-woocommerce/README.txt

 * Easily connect WooCommerce to your Constant Contact account and sync contacts automatically.
 * Drag and drop a product(s) from your WooCommerce catalog and insert into your email in seconds.
-* Target the right customer/prospect with the right message with pre-defined segments based on your customers’ purchasing behavior:
+* Target the right customer/prospect with the right message with pre-defined segments based on your customers' purchasing behavior:

  * All WooCommerce contacts who opt in to receive email emarketing
  * Recent Customers: Purchased within 30 days